 Frequently asked questions about gold buyers

-Gold buyers can seem mysterious and untrustworthy.
+Gold buyers and sellers can seem mysterious and untrustworthy.
 There are quality places near you that buy gold of all kinds.

 How do gold buyers make money?

-Gold buyers make money one of three ways:
+Gold buyers make commissions one of three ways:

-- A gold buyer can buy your gold coins, jewelry or bullion, and then sell it to another buyer — either wholesale or retail buyer — for a higher price.
+- Buy your gold coins, raw gold, jewelry or bullion, and then sell it to another buyer — either wholesale or retail buyer — for a higher price.

-- A gold buyer may buy your broken or old jewelry, gold teeth or scrap gold and sell it to a smelter, who melts down the gold, extracting out the pure gold metal from the impurities and alloys, so it can be reused for other purposes.
+- Buy your broken or old jewelry, gold teeth or scrap gold and sell it to a smelter, who melts down the gold, extracting out the pure gold metal from the impurities and alloys, so it can be reused for other purposes.

-- A gold buyer may choose to hold on to gold he or she buys, and resell it when the price of gold goes up.
+- Hold on to gold he or she buys, and resell it when the price of gold goes up.

-How do I find a reputable gold buyer?
-How do I find a reputable gold buyer online?
+How do I find a reputable online gold buyer?

 - Ask friends and family for a recommendation